 Situated in Lower Wensleydale (chheese Gromit), West Burton is a beautiful village made famous by J.M.W Turner’s painting which hangs in the Tate Modern art gallery.
 He painted the spectacular Burton Fall back in 1816 while he was doing his tour of Yorkshire.

-West Burton has all the traditional charms of a Yorkshire village.
-You can visit the local pub, and a little village shop, and take in the sizeable village green in the centre after one of Yorkshire Dales circular walks in the area.
+You can visit the local pub, and a little village shop, and take in the sizeable village green in the centre after one of the best Yorkshire Dales circular walks in the area.
 There is plenty of countryside to explore as well, so make sure you take your walking boots.